kylerchin/actix_block_ai_crawling/README.md

 This blocks any HTTP requests coming from a Generative AI crawler.
 It works by blocking matching User Agents.

+This includes ChatGPT from OpenAI, Bard from Google, and the CC crawler dataset.

 It's extremely simple to use.
 Just add `.wrap(actix_block_ai_crawling::BlockAi);` to your app.
 ```rust
 let app = App::new()